david-adds/movie-watchlist/README.md

 7. Search for a movie
 8. Exit

-There is a database in SQLite and a Database in postgreSQL as well for this app.
+There is a database in SQLite and, a database in postgreSQL as well for this app.